piersfinlayson/rs1541/README.md

 ### OpenCBM

 rs1541 relies on OpenCBM.
-You must build and install OpenCBM.
-I've made a few mods to OpenCBM to make it work more reliably so I suggest you use my form.
+You must build and install OpenCBM before building rs1541.
+I've made a few mods to OpenCBM to make it work more reliably so I suggest you use my fork.
 You can build and isntall it like this:

 ```
 sudo apt-get install build-essential libusb-1.0-0-dev usbutils cc65 linux-headers-$(uname -r)
 git clone https://github.com/piersfinlayson/OpenCBM
 cd OpemCBM
+git checkout all-features
 make -f LINUX/Makefile plugin
 sudo make -f LINUX/Makefile install install-plugin
 sudo adduser $USER opencbm